 How customer success can impact the growth of your company is something Jason Lemkin and Aaron Ross talk about in their book ‘From Impossible to Inevitable’ but few companies have figured it out.

 Companies globally are racing now to build or buy technology to facilitate in leveraging the customer digital adoption experience while other companies are investing in their employee training programs to better deliver customer value with velocity.
 These efforts have common goals – increase product adoption, reduce churn and sell more through the voice of the customer.

 After all, have you ever purchased a SaaS product that didn’t offer some sort of customer support – whether it be in-product and contextual, via chat, support email, a customer community, a training program, or through a customer success manager?

-Customer Success was only one of the topics that was discussed at the event.
-Others topics included “How to build a no BS marketing engine in SaaS,” “SaaS Metrics,”,”Building a Culture that Scales,” and “Breaking Through $15m ARR.”
+Customer Success was only one of the topics that were discussed at the event.
+Others topics included “How to build a no BS marketing engine in SaaS,” “SaaS Metrics,”, “Building a Culture that Scales,” and “Breaking Through $15m ARR.”

 SaaStr Europa 2018 finished up with a smashing party and plenty of food and drinks to go around.
 The best part, however, and I think many will agree, was the opportunity to meet so many people in an intimate setting.
 The new relationships being formed will surely continue long after the event.

 Congratulations to the team who created such a well-thought-out gathering and for the customer experience you created for your attendees and speakers.
 I know I will be trying some new French recipes from the book you gave the speakers and the SaaStr Eiffel Tower snow globe will always remind me of what a special event I experienced.